 Starting from the top of the Chapel, Cliveden Conservation painstakingly cleaned the ceiling and the moulded ribs with beautiful bosses carved with foliage, instruments, and emblems.
 The team then worked their way downwards to clean and restore the historic wood panelling.
 Ornate features such as the carved screen, pediment and wooden cornice which runs around the chapel were all repaired and cleaned.

-The conservation team then turned their attention to the stonework such as the stone window surrounds and memorials.
-Work involved repointing open joints and carrying out mortar repairs where necessary.
+The conservation team then turned their attention to the stone window surrounds and memorials.
+This involved repointing open joints and carrying out mortar repairs.
 Lastly, the team repaired and replaced damaged marble floor tiles.
 The whole floor was then carefully cleaned and given a protective wax coating.

 In addition to being contracted to carry out specialist conservation work to the Chapel, Cliveden Conservation was appointed by the college to clean and repair the Pelican Sundial situated in the main quad.
 This iconic symbol built in 1581, features 24 different dials with signs of the Zodiac, phases of the moon, and a gilded pelican sitting on an armillary sphere; a hollow framework of rings symbolising planets orbiting the earth.
 Cliveden Conservation re-gilded and cleaned the Pelican as well as repointing and touching in the lettering.

 As well as being a fascinating project to work on the conservation team enjoyed the experience of being involved from start to finish; right from the initial trials through to the final waxing on the floor.
-The project enabled everyone involved to gain more understanding and feel for this special historic building in its repair.
+The project enabled everyone involved to gain more understanding and feel for this special historic building.
 Cliveden Conservation is thrilled that the Chapel will be seen in all its splendour for the Colleges celebrations and for many years to come.

 For Mr John Harrison, Bursar of Corpus Christ College Oxford, the project’s success was evident in the reactions of those entering the newly restored chapel.